open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Collaboration between agents and human users is modelled upon a conversation between peers gathering around a shared 'floor'.
 As with normal human-human conversation, agents (users or conversational assistants) communicate with each other by exchanging 'utterances'.
 In many ways the 'floor' is analogous to a  conference bridge that joins participants in a conversation.
 Also, as with normal conversation, the participants in the conversation collaborate to achieve a goal together.
 In some cases a convener agent may also be present to mediate the conversation on the floor in a manner analogous to a chair moderating a meeting.

 A conversation can consist of multiple conversants, who may be any arbitrary mixture of human or autonomous agents.
-The simplicity of the interface means that the messages can also be used as a platform indepent interface between a chat client and AI chat agents.
+The simplicity of the interface means that the messages can also be used as a platform independent interface between a chat client and AI chat agents.

 Figure 1 shows a simple schematic showing a user interacting at various points with three Open-floor compliant dialog assistants, via a user proxy agent, and a conversation floor manager.
 Let's assume for now that there is a single user who remains constant for the duration of the conversation.
 This user engages with a number of dialog agents, one at a time,  during the course of the conversation in a sequential manner.

 The proxy agent acts as a media gateway with the user - converting whatever media interface the user is interacting with into standard interoperable messaging.
 The conversational floor manager acts as a hub to coordinate the conversation.

 In the example shown in Figure 1, the user proxy agent and the conversation manager can be combined.
 This combined function is termed an 'Open-Floor Compliant Host Browser'.

 In its simplest form, the user proxy agent might present a text-based chat interface to the user.
 For spoken interaction, the proxy agent will likely also contain speech-to-text and text-to-speech facilities but other configurations are also anticipated including support for images, video and document attachments.
 The proxy agent may have conversational ability in its own right but in many cases, it may only provide rudimentary capabilities such as wake-word detection.

 Messages that pass between Open-floor agents are termed 'conversation envelopes'.
 Each arrow in the diagram denotes a message passing from one agent to another.
 Each of these messages will comprise a single message envelope.
 Each conversant can 'hear' things said to it or 'say' things by making an 'utterance'.
 They can also 'whisper' to each other behind the scenes by sending private utterances to each other.
-Conversants may also invite other agents to join the conversation or they might ask other agents if they are capabale of a certain activity or would like recommend another agent for a certain task.
+Conversants may also invite other agents to join the conversation or they might ask other agents if they are capable of a certain activity or would like recommend another agent for a certain task.

 #### 0.3 Delegation, Channeling and Mediation

 The floor manager is in control of which conversants are engaged in a conversation at any given moment.

 To start a conversation, the proxy agent invites a specific dialog agent (e.g. Dialog Assistant A) to take part in a conversation with the user.
-Once engaged, the assistnat receives an open-floor message containing a user utterance and sends an utterance back to the user in response.
+Once engaged, the assistantt receives an open-floor message containing a user utterance and sends an utterance back to the user in response.
 Once the assistant is done with the interaction they can simply end the interaction or, via the floor, invite another agent to enter the conversation (e.g. Dialogue Assistant B in the diagram).
 The change of control of a dialog between two agents is called 'delegation'.

 Dialog Assistants may also engage the services of another dialog assistant behind the scenes to assist with the conversation (e.g. Assistant A engages the services of assistant C to support it in its interaction with the user.)
 The controlling agent might choose to pass utterances unaltered to the target agent and may in return pass the target agent's responses unaltered to the user.
 This pattern is termed 'channeling'.
 It is in many ways functionally equivalent to delegating the conversation but the channeling agent passes the messages on or can intervene or override the contribution of the agent to which the conversation is being channeled.
 For example, a channelling agent may decide to keep the intent of the utterance but change how the content is rendered.
 In a voice interface this might involve things like increasing the volume for the hard of hearing, decreasing the speed of presentation for the cognitively challenged or for non-native speakers, change the voice characteristics of the presentation, or change the language, or change visual characteristics if these are present.